Infernal0/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 Task5: a function that locates a substring.
 Task6:  a function that prints the chessboard.
 Task7: a function that prints the sum of the two diagonals of a square matrix of integers.
+Task8: a function that sets the value of a pointer to a char.
+Task9:  a file that contains the password for the crackme2 executable.